Rookie0x80/AIStudy-go/README.md

 ## ⚠️ Important Notes

-- Current project mainly completes the concurrency programming chapter, other chapters are under development
+- Current project has completed concurrency programming and interfaces & polymorphism chapters, other chapters are under development
 - Recommended to deeply study concurrency programming first, this is Go language's core advantage
+- Interfaces & polymorphism are important features of Go, helping understand Go's type system
 - Time delays in examples are only for demonstration purposes
 - Error examples deliberately show problems, should be avoided in actual development